-It is amazingly strange that Duncan B. Macdonald asserts that the Muslims have applied the name Ahmad (as in Qur'an 61:6)to Muhammad only because of the references in John to the Paraclete which agrees in meaning with Ahmad,"The praised one" (22) This is a serious charge, not only against Muslims, but also against the Qur'an.
-The question concerning the veracity of the Qur'an shall be dealt with in some details in chapter two of this book, but it should be absolutely clear that there is no evidence whatsoever, neither to support the assertion that the Qur'anic phrase, Ismuhu Ahmad, whose name shall be Ahmad, was interpolated, nor to give credence to that Muhammad was also named Ahmad from the very beginning.
+It is amazingly strange that Duncan B. Macdonald asserts that the Muslims have applied the name Ahmad (as in Qur'an 61:6) to Muhammad only because of the references in John to the Paraclete which agrees in meaning with Ahmad, "The praised one" (26) This is a serious charge, not only against Muslims, but also against the Qur'an.
+The question concerning the veracity of the Qur'an shall be dealt with in some detail in chapter three of this book, but it should be absolutely clear that there is no evidence whatsoever, neither to support the assertion that the Qur'anic phrase, Ismuhu Ahmad, whose name shall be Ahmad, was interpolated, nor to give credence to the assumption that Ahmad was not Muhammad's name.
+On the contrary there is a considerable amount of early and sound tradition to prove that Muhammad was also named Ahmad from the very beginning.

-In this context it is Jesus' Apostles (Acts 11:24; 15:12; 28:9), explicitly recorded Jesus' prophecy concerning the Prophet Muhammad.
-According to this Gospel, Jesus' clearly announced the coming of "Muhammad the messenger of God", Rasul Allah.
-The Gospel of Barnabas also agrees with the Qur'an concerning the nature of Jesus' and his message.
-(23) Unfortunately the church banned that Gospel on the basis of their own reasoning.
+In this context it is interesting to note that the Gospel according to St. Barnabas one of Jesus' Apostles (Acts 11:24; 15:12; 28:9), explicitly recorded Jesus' prophecy concerning Prophet Muhammad.
+According to this Gospel, Jesus clearly announced the coming of "Muhammad the Messenger of God", Rasul of Allah.
+The Gospel of Barnabas also agrees with the Qur'an concerning the nature of Jesus and his message.
+(27) Unfortunately the church banned that Gospel on the basis of their own reasoning.

-Despite the fact that this Gospel agrees with Islam in many fundamental aspects, it does not however satisfy the meticulous criterion of authenticating the text according to the Muslim traditionalists, it stands on a single authority and its Isnad, uninterrupted chain of authorities, is entirely lacking.
+Despite the fact that this Gospel agrees with Islam in many fundamental aspects, it does not however satisfy the meticulous criteria for authenticating a text according to the Muslim traditionalists, it stands on a single authority and its Isnad, uninterrupted chain of authorities, is entirely lacking.

 Muhammad was the last of the prophets.
-This is stressed again and again in the Qur'an and in the Sunna, Muslim tradition, because it is of such importance.
-It is worth emphasizing that none before the Prophet Muhammad claimed that he was the seal, the last of the line of prophets, khatmu al-nabiyyina.
+This is stressed again and again in the Qur'an and in the Sunnah, Muslim tradition, because it is of such importance.
+It is worth emphasizing that none before Prophet Muhammad claimed that he was the seal, the last of the line of prophets, Khatam an-Nabiyyin.

-Old Testament prophecies about Muhammad:
+Old Testament prophecies about Muhammad

 As has already been mentioned in this chapter, the Muslims believe in the Torah and the Gospel, and hold that they are the word of God and originated from Him.
 They also believe that the two texts were subject to corruption and distortion.
 One might then ask why the Muslims use such distorted texts as evidence.
-This is an old, and often repeated question.
-The answer to this is given by Ibn Hazm in his Book al-Fisal.

-"The Muslims acknowledge the Torah and the Gospel, They do not in any way deny them.
+This is an old and often repeated question.
+The answer to this is given by Ibn Hazm in his book Al-Faysal: "The Muslims acknowledge the Torah and the Gospel, they do not in anyway deny them.
 Moreover, we consider anyone who denies them to be an unbeliever, and we believe also that the disbelievers among the Children of Israel have changed the Torah and the Psalter.
 They added to them and took things away from them.
-And Allah the Almighty protected some parts of them against corruption to serve as evidence against them according to his will.

-"He shall not be questioned as to what he does, but they shall be questioned."
-(Qur'an 21:23).

-And in the very same way the disbelievers among the Christians changed the Gospel, adding to it and taking away from it, and likewise Allah protected some parts of it to serve as evidence against them according to His will.
-(24)
+And God the Almighty protected some parts of them against corruption to serve as evidence against them according to His will: He shall not be questioned as to what He does, but they shall be questioned.
+(Qur'an 21:23) And in the very same way the disbelievers among the Christians changed the Gospel, adding to it and taking away from it, and likewise God protected some parts of it to serve as evidence against them according to His will."
+(28)

-Now to deal with the Old and New Testament prophecies concerning the Prophet Muhammad-peace of Allah be upon him.
+Now to deal with the Old and New Testament prophecies concerning Prophet Muhammad (peace of Allah be upon him).

-Firstly, in Deuteronomy (33:2) the fifth and the last book of the Torah we read the following passage:
+Firstly, in Deuteronomy the fifth and the last book of the Torah we read the following passage: